iiasa/message-ix-models/doc/global/source/emissions/globiom/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to put the numbers in perspective with other sources they were compared with FAO (Tubiello et al., 2013 :cite:`tubiello_faostat_2013`) where a simple but transparent approach is used, largely relying on FAOSTAT
-activity numbers and IPCC Tier 1 emission coefficients (see :numref:`tab-globff`).
+activity numbers and IPCC Tier 1 emission coefficients (see :numref:`tab-ag-emissions-globiom-fao`).

 The 2000 data for crops are overall about 11% higher than Tubiello et al., mainly because of rice where the data are closer to EPA (EPA 2012 :cite:`environmental_protection_agency_epa_US_2012`) which is higher than
 Tubiello et al. For livestock, it is by some 18% lower than Tubiello et al. So in total there is about 10% GHG emissions less in 2000 than the values reported.
 The year 2010 is already the result of simulations